tmieslinger/pydropsonde/docs/source/CONTRIBUTING.rst

 2. Make the change.
 Here are some referencing tips for both Markdown files and for docstrings.

    - For cross-referencing within the document, use
       .. code-block::

           :ref:`section_label`

       for example, ``:ref:`dokudev``` in the source code will give you the following link: :ref:`dokudev`.
 This works because the section :ref:`dokudev` is tagged with the label ``dokudev`` in the source code, which is done by adding the line ``.. _dokudev:`` at the beginning of the section.
+      If you want to add some custom text to your reference, you can do so by adding the text in the following way: ```New Fancy Text <dokudev_>`_``.
+This will give you the following link: `New Fancy Text <dokudev_>`_, i.e. the text ``New Fancy Text`` will be displayed, but the link will still point to the section with the label ``dokudev``.

    - For cross-referencing a different document, use
       .. code-block::

         :doc:`description <path/to/file>`